Yechyn/Yelp_Rating_Regression_Predictor/README.md

 # Yelp_Rating_Regression_Predictor

 Project: Yelp Rating Regression Predictor
-In this project we'll be working with a real dataset provided by Yelp.
-There are six files, listed below with a brief description:

-yelp_business.json:
+In this project, we will use real data from Yelp to predict the Yelp rating of a restaurant.

+With a dataset of different restaurant features and their Yelp rating we are going to use a Multiple Linear Regression model to investigate what factors most affect a restaurant's Yelp rating and predict the Yelp rating for your restaurant!

+There is a list of files provided by Yelp:

-establishment data regarding location and attributes for all businesses in the dataset yelp_review.json:
+ 1. yelp_business.json: establishment data regarding location and attributes for all businesses in the dataset

-Yelp review metadata by business yelp_user.json: user profile metadata by business yelp_checkin.json: online checkin metadata by business yelp_tip.json: tip metadata by business yelp_photo.json: photo metadata by business
+2. yelp_review.json: Yelp review metadata by business

+3. yelp_user.json: user profile metadata by business

+4. yelp_checkin.json: online checkin metadata by business

-The goad is to predict a restaurant's Yelp rating based on the data.
+5. yelp_tip.json: tip metadata by business
+6. yelp_photo.json: photo metadata by business

+For a more detailed explanation of the features in each .json file, see the accompanying explanatory feature document.